dotunolusoga/recommendr/README.md

 ### Getting a recommendation

-Users receive recommendations for books to read based on their answers to questions on their mood, and the current weather
+Users receive recommendations for books to read based on their answers to questions on their mood.

 ### Adding a new book